ory/fosite/README.md

 Fosite was written because our OAuth2 and OpenID Connect service [**Hydra**](https://github.com/ory-am/hydra) required a secure and extensible OAuth2 library.
 We had to realize that nothing matching our requirements was out there, so we decided to build it ourselves.

+## API Stability

+The core public API is almost stable as most changes will only touch the inner workings.

+We strongly encourage vendoring fosite using [glide](https://glide.sh) or comparable tools.

 ## Example